The kimono, of course, does that thing that all kimonos generally do.

-- The Tale of Genji includes pedantically detailed descriptions of about everything the female characters wear.
+- The Tale of Genji includes pedantically detailed descriptions of about everything the characters wear.
 In addition to being Costume Porn, this also provided contemporary and history-savvy readers with loads of insight into the character's personalities.
 Most translations omit these descriptions for obvious reasons.

 - The racier U.S. pulp stories of the Thirties would often have a Western character wearing a kimono as an "at-night but not actually in bed yet" garment; the fashion took a sudden nosedive in the Forties for reasons that should be obvious.

 Live Action TV